Interested in a hands-on learning experience for developing LLM applications?

 In this blog, we will have a look at the list of free Data Science crash courses to help you succeed in Data Science

-While a good chunk of students is opting for data science in their undergraduate and graduate programs, there are people who are opting for different Data Science Bootcamps to get started with the field.
+While a good chunk of students are opting for data science in their undergraduate and graduate programs, there are people who are opting for different Data Science Bootcamps to get started in the field.

 However, enrolling instantly in an expensive undergraduate, master’s, or data science Bootcamp might not be the correct choice for one to go with.
 An individual would want to explore more within the scope of data science before switching fields or making the final call.
 Hence, below we present a list of free data science crash courses that an individual can go through before choosing their career path.